code-423n4/2024-02-hydradx/README.md

 # Additional Context
 Refer to documentation in each pallet for further details.

+## Runtime configuration
+Note that each pallet is integrated into HydraDX runtime and can interact with other pallets.
+Each pallet is configured in runtime and this configuration should be taken into account.

+Wardens can assume that runtime is configured correctly and that pallets are configured correctly.

+Example:
+Omnipool has `AuthorityOrigin` parameter which allows only configured origin to perform certain actions.
+That means reports such as `if origin is not configured correctly, it can lead to ...` are not valid.

+However, findings on possible misconfiguration of pallets in scope will be considered.

 ## Attack ideas (Where to look for bugs)
 Refer to HydraDX security repository for possible attack vectors [Here](https://github.com/galacticcouncil/HydraDX-security/blob/main/threat_modelling.md)